Aarception/Mo-information-security-portfolio/README.md

 Given the uniquely conscious treatment of the Agent, having valued their humanity without condition, in this context it is arguable that the Agent's uniquely conscious treatment of my person was a response to the validation of their humanity, without condition, separate to their official role mandate and objectives.

-The evidence for this the support agent's use of "destabilizing" as the frame of description for the experience with the structural matter that necessitated the engagement, an affect received as solidarity with the search for resolution.
-No support script coaches such response, and this is a description that was utilize by an entirely different agent altogether than the aforementioned.

 Such a contribution to machine classifications of the nuance of complex human emotion and behavior is significant for ML/LLM training and significant for AI Alignment.

 ¹ Prior to the Admission of Error, Agent first names were utilized, but after the Admission of Error, all PII, no matter how minimally identifying, were redacted even within institutional engagement: